Hopac/Hopac/Docs/Programming.md

   becomes available at runtime.
 * **Synchronous** means that rather than building up a queue of messages for another job to examine, jobs can communicate via rendezvous.
-Two jobs can meet so that one job can give a message to the another job.
+Two jobs can meet so that one job can give a message to another job that takes the message.
 * **Lightweight** means that creating a new synchronous channel takes very little time (a single memory allocation) and a channel takes very little memory on its own.